KarelZe/thesis/references/obsidian/📑notes/🛌 Token embeddings notes.md

 ![](https://e2eml.school/images/transformers/embedded_words.png)

 A good embedding groups words with similar meanings together.
 A model that works with an embedding learns patterns in the embedded space.
 That means that whatever it learns to do with one word automatically gets applied to all the words right next to it.
 This has the added benefit of reducing the amount of training data needed.
-Each example gives a little bit of learning that gets applied across a whole neighborhood of words
+Each example gives a little bit of learning that gets applied across a whole neighbourhood of words

 A good embedding groups words with similar meanings together. **A model that works with an embedding learns patterns in the embedded space.** That means that whatever it learns to do with one word automatically gets applied to all the words right next to it.
 This has the added benefit of reducing the amount of training data needed.
-Each example gives a little bit of learning that gets applied across a whole neighborhood of words.
+Each example gives a little bit of learning that gets applied across a whole neighbourhood of words.

 ## Notes from Chris Olah
 From https://colah.github.io/posts/2014-07-NLP-RNNs-Representations/: